Middle Popo Agie River

-The Middle Fork Popo Agie River is a river in Wyoming in the United States.
+The Middle Popo Agie River (also known as the Middle Fork Popo Agie River) is a river in Fremont County, Wyoming, United States.
 The river is 54 mi long.
-The river is sometimes referred to as simply the 'Middle Fork'.
-The river is part of the Popo Agie Watershed and from its headwaters in the Wind River Range until it joins with the North Fork of the Popo Agie River, the river and its tributaries irrigate roughly 11,503 acres.
+It is sometimes referred to as simply the "Middle Fork".
+The river is part of the Popo Agie Watershed.
+From its headwaters in the Wind River Range until it joins with the North Popo Agie River to form the Popo Agie River in the Wind River Basin, the river and its tributaries irrigate roughly 11,503 acres.

 The river is notable for passing underground through a sinkhole in Sinks Canyon State Park, only to emerge several hundred yards downstream at "the rise."
 The ground distance is not far, but tests with dye have shown it takes the water many hours to flow through the underground passage.

 Course

-The Middle Fork is fed from spring sources, seasonal precipitation and annual snow melt, irrigation return flows, several tributaries including the Sawmill, Hornecker, and Baldwin Creeks, and the North Fork of the Popo Agie River.
+The Middle Fork is fed from spring sources; seasonal precipitation and annual snow melt; irrigation return flows; several tributaries including the Sawmill, Hornecker, and Baldwin Creeks; and the North Popo Agie River.
 A significant tributary comes from Roaring Fork Creek downstream of Worthen Meadow Reservoir.
-The river's head is near Sweetwater Gap in the southern Wind River Range and it flows through the mountains, reaching Sinks Canyon and eventually Lander before joining the North Fork of the Popo Agie River to form the Popo Agie, or Big Popo Agie River.
+The river's head is near Sweetwater Gap in the southern Wind River Range and it flows through the mountains, reaching Sinks Canyon and eventually Lander before joining the North Popo Agie River to form the Popo Agie River, or Big Popo Agie River.
 The river then joins the Little Popo Agie River before its confluence at the Little Wind River.